oliverstockdale/starter-academic/content/project/entropic-uncertainty-relations/index.md

 We aim to apply the concept of entropic uncertainty relations to witness entanglement in Rubidium-87 spinor Bose-Einstein condensates (see, e.g., Kunkel *et al.,* [Science **360** (2018)](https://doi.org/10.1126/science.aao2254) for experimental details on entanglement generation).

 In collaboration with experiments, we perform numerical simulations and analytical calculations to better understand entanglement within these systems.
 Our research applies entropic uncertainty relations to these systems hoping to better constrain measurements on entanglement and improve upon current theories.

+Our two central aims of the project are:

+* Use entropic uncertainty relations to understand the evolution of entanglement out of the Gaussian regime
+* Investigate the behaviour of entanglement in a system where multiple spatial modes of the condensater are excited

+An infographic for the first point (aimed at a general audience) can be found here.